brev/numenta-web/packages/numenta.com/pages/papers/why-neurons-have-thousands-of-synapses-theory-of-sequence-memory-in-neocortex.md

 ### Q. What is next for this research?

-This research forms the foundation to our overall goal of reverse-engineering the neocortex.
+This research forms the foundation for our overall goal of reverse-engineering the neocortex.
 Our current research builds on this theory and focuses on sensorimotor learning, how the neocortex learns and builds a model of the world through movement.